What Entropy tells us about Data Compression

 Shannon also demonstrated that the entropy metric represents the lowest bound to which a text could be compressed without loss of information.
 This result is known as the source coding theorem (Wikipedia 2024c).
 It applies in cases where a variable-length binary code is assigned to each unique symbol in an arbitrary text or sequence of numeric values.
 In such cases, the theorem allows us to use the entropy calculation as a way of evaluating the effectiveness of a data compression implementation.

-Note: For an engaging and entertaining explanation of the entropy concept, see Josh Starmer’s video Entropy (for Data Science) Clearly Explained!!! on YouTube (Starmer, 2024).
+Note: For an engaging and accessible explanation of the entropy concept, see Josh Starmer’s video Entropy (for Data Science) Clearly Explained!!! on YouTube (Starmer, 2024).
+I think you will find that the video lives up to its title

 Let’s look at Shannon’s entropy calculation.
 Consider a text to be a data set that consists of a set of unique values each occurring in the body of the text with a distinct probability .
 These values may be letters of the alphabet, numerical values for a raster data product, or any information that can be serialized and encoded.
 For our purposes, we can write Shannon’s entropy equation as